mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

-:2018-06-18: Explicit read concern is prohibited within transactions, with a
+:2018-06-18: Explicit readConcern and/or writeConcern are prohibited within
-             client-side error.
+             transactions, with a client-side error.
 :2018-06-07: The count command is not supported within transactions.
 :2018-06-14: Any retryable writes error raised by commitTransaction must be
              labelled "UnknownTransactionCommitResult".